jundalisay/spblist/content/en/research/rousseau/economy/part-02.md

 ---
-heading: Chapter 1
+heading: Part 2
+title: The Rules of legitimate or popular government
-title: "We Must Always Go Back To A First Convention"
+# "We Must Always Go Back To A First Convention"
 description: ""
 image: "/covers/rousseau.jpg"
 weight: 4